Jiaqi-Wan/convert_subtitle_documents_to_ppt_subtitles/README.md

 Step5:RUN!

-PS If you donnot want to use Python script,you can choose one ready-developed application:Glytheo(but sadly only for MacOS)
+PS If you donnot want to use Python script,you can choose one ready-developed application:Glypheo(but sadly only for MacOS,click this link to download:https://www.glypheo.com/#download)